pflanze/cj-unattended-upgrades/README.md

 - Run apt-get clean?
 - More efficient polling, or some kind of push notification?
 - Report when support for the installed release is (soon to be) dropped?
+- Report when there was no upgrade in some time (either no access to Debian servers, or none published there?)

 ## Installation